NetworkManager/NetworkManager/RELICENSE.md

 that wrong sometimes, wrongly moving GPL code as LGPL (either directly or by rewriting it based on GPL code).

-2) For example keyfile and ifcfg-rh implementations are GPL licensed as they are historically part of core.
+2) For example the keyfile plugin implementation is GPL licensed as it is historically part of core.
 It would be useful to add this functionality to libnm, so that libnm users can handle the file formats directly.
 That is not possible without relicensing.